-Back in 2001, I was employed by a Fortune 500 here in Canada (I won’t say which one is was but they are one of the leaders in hand held PDA’s) and doing pretty good for myself.
+Back in 2001, I was employed by a Fortune 500 here in Canada (I won't say which one is was but they are one of the leaders in hand held PDAs) and doing pretty good for myself.
 I got a promotion and with it, a nice raise as well and was slated as the next up-and-comer in the company.
 Then, one day, I met this beautiful girl at work and it all changed for the worst (in my professional career that is).
-We had a an “unofficial” policy at work that dating was frowned upon and wouldn’t be tolerated but I didn’t care.
-We secretly dated and it was amazing, until we got caught at the movies one night by a nosey and immature co-worker.
+We had a an "unofficial" policy at work that dating was frowned upon and wouldn't be tolerated but I didn't care.
+We secretly dated and it was amazing.
+I developed a solid relationship with a wonderful person whom I wanted to become my wife.
+I could image ourselves happily married with kids, living comfortably - nice cars, best North Face jackets for kids and ourselves (after all we live in Canada) and who wouldn't want a North Face jacket?), especially for our imagined ski vacations which always included kids.
+So deep into my fantasy, I even searched online and found this site where we could buy the best matching ski jackets for us and our kids.
+We were happy and everything was going along just great, until we got caught at the movies one night by a nosey and immature co-worker.
 We both got questioned by the Human Resources department and claimed that we were just friends and that we had done nothing wrong.
 Still, we ended up getting brought back separately more than a few times by my boss and the evil HR manager, who demanded to know what was going on.
-Funny thing is: I wasn’t this girl’s boss at all and had no direct influence over her career either.
+Funny thing is: I wasn't this girl's boss at all and had no direct influence over her career either.
 Life was pretty difficult after that and I was assigned the worst tasks imaginable, including laying off 20 people.
-When I was promised help by my boss with this task (who subsequently took off sailing for the afternoon), refused to do it and was suspended without pay for two weeks.
-After that, I didn’t hide the fact that I was in a new, happy relationship with my girlfriend/co-worker and suffered for it in the end.
-I got fired for “incompetence” and “insubordination” and was left with nothing but my pride and my girlfriend, who then quit with me as a sign of solidarity and love.
+When I was promised help by my boss with this task (who subsequently took off sailing for the afternoon), I refused to do it and was suspended without pay for two weeks.
+After that, I didn't hide the fact that I was in a new, happy relationship with my girlfriend/co-worker and suffered for it in the end.
+I got fired for "incompetence" and "insubordination" and was left with nothing but my pride, my NorthFace jacket that I had bought after the raise, and my girlfriend, who then quit with me as a sign of solidarity and love.

 Fast forward 5+ years and, guess what, we’ve both entered new careers (she’s in the health field and I’m in law) and we’re getting married this Summer (August 25/07).
 I watched you on Breakfast Television here in Toronto (January 10/07) and I agree that sometimes getting fired is the best thing that could happen to you.
-When I was fired, I was shocked and devistated (as I did my job really well and was liked by all my employees too) and hurt enough to take it to court and the local labour board.
+When I was fired, I was shocked and devastated (as I did my job really well and was liked by all my employees too) and hurt enough to take it to court and the local labour board.
 But, in the end, I got the best thing of all: A wonderful friend, companion and soulmate.
+And although we don't have kids yet, we both have NorthFace jackets!
 The fact that we’ve both moved on and had our careers soar even higher than what we had before is a testiment to believing in yourself and not letting one (or more) person tell you you’re not good enough.
-Had I listened to my old boss, I’d be stuck in a deadend job and alone probably.
+Had I listened to my old boss, I’d be stuck in a deadend job and probably alone .
 Getting fired isn’t the end of the world, it’s simply the start of another life adventure!